 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Harley-Davidson lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury cases in all 50 states.

 Free Case Evaluation: Again, if you were injured on a Harley-Davidson, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.